-My name is Mark Guido and I’m a 26-year-old American citizen.
+My name is Mark Guido and I’m 26 years old.
 I’m from the greater Chicago area, where steel mountains reign supreme and snowy peaks are left to my imagination.

 I’m currently waiting tables for a living, an industry that attracts some of the most dynamic individuals because it gives you the flexibility to cultivate your passions.
 It helps give you the extra time to find out who you are and the support to become who you were always meant to be!

 It was only recently (2017) that I discovered my love and addiction for summiting the world’s highest peaks.
 To nobody’s surprise, there aren’t many mountains in Illinois.
 The highest natural point is a whopping 376 meter (1,235 foot) high hill in northern Jo Daviess County, so you can understand my rather late interest.
 Even so, I’ve always had the spirit of adventure.
 I’ve completed several long-distance treks in the past; journeys that have taken me to some of the far-flung reaches of the world.
 The circumnavigation of a mountain as opposed to the climbing of one, to reach its summit.
 Eventually, I wanted to go higher, and really push my limits.
 This would ultimately lead to my first high-altitude mountaineering experience in Africa where I summited Mount Kilimanjaro.
 I never quite considered myself an athlete as a kid, so when I reached the top of Africa, I fell in love with the challenge!